Shoma Chaudhury

-Shoma Chaudhury (born 8 March 1971) is an Indian journalist, editor, and political commentator.
+Shoma Chaudhury is an Indian journalist, editor, and political commentator.
 She was managing editor and one of the founders of Tehelka, an investigative public interest newsmagazine.
 She also co-founded and was director of THiNK, an international conference of ideas, and Algebra, the Arts & Ideas Club, a platform for live conversations with prominent Indians.
 Chaudhury is the founder of Lucid Lines Productions, an intellectual properties company.

-Biography

-Chaudhury was born in Darjeeling, and grew up in the tea gardens of Dooars where both her parents were doctors.
-She studied in St Helen's Convent in Kurseong; La Martiniere School in Kolkata; and in Lady Shri Ram College, New Delhi.

 Body of work

 Chaudhury has reported extensively on issues of justice, social equity, human rights, environment, the media, law, and the fight over resources.
 She built a reputation for in-depth ground reportage, incisive commentary, portraits and interviews across disciplines.
 Several of her stories, in defence of human rights workers and others falsely accused by the State, were instrumental in getting people out of jail.

 Algebra conversations

 Algebra – the Arts and Ideas Club was started by Chaudhury in September 2016.
 Since then, it has hosted myriad conversations presenting mainstream public figures in new light or highlighting counter-narratives.
 This includes grassroot social transformers, dispossessed voices whoa are often ignored by the mainstream media, including sewage workers, farmers, tribals, environmental activists and Muslims falsely accused of terror.